raml-org/raml-spec/versions/raml-10/raml-10.md

 types:
   Person:
     type: !include person.json
-    description: this is a schema describing person
+    description: this is a schema describing a person
 ```

 The following example shows an invalid declaration of a type that inherits the characteristics of a JSON schema and adds additional properties.